-Who would’ve wished to be on that catastrophic situation that all you can do is to hopelessly cry and tremble out of jitters?
+Who would’ve wished to be in that catastrophic situation that all you can do is cry and tremble out of jitters hopelessly?
 Perhaps being on this unfortunate life-turning event is one that we less expected but would tightly cross our fingers of not ever letting it exist EVER in a specific circumstance.

-All those mishaps headlined around the world news might have happened out by nature and the worst would be by human error.
+All those mishaps headlined worldwide might have happened out by nature, and the worst would be by human error.

 The devastating 7.0 magnitude of Haiti earthquake in 2010, the deadliest hurricane Katrina that hit the United States of America in 2005, the heinous 9.0 magnitude quake that hit the East coast of Japan and then later on followed by an unanticipated tsunami in 2011, the 2011 East Africa Drought: these are just a few of the worst disasters ever recorded around the world.

-You can just imagine how many thousands of billion innocent lives that were at stake and wiped out because of these tragic circumstances.
-However, despite all the statistics shown to be victims of these terrible occurrences, there are still means and ways of keeping every individual secured when in times of the events mentioned above.
+You can imagine how many thousands of billion innocent lives were at stake and wiped out because of these tragic circumstances.
+However, despite all the statistics shown to be victims of these terrible occurrences, there are still means and ways of keeping every individual secured when in previous events.

-Every individual demand to be kept ensured to safety yet, there is some type of individual that requires an extra care during such unfortunate happening.
+Every individual demand to be kept ensured to safety yet, and some individuals require extra care during such unfortunate events.

-Here listed the kinds of victims and/ or individuals that should also be put into consideration with and it’s accompanied with the ways and means of keeping them protected by your own manner of giving aid to them.
+Here listed the kinds of victims and individuals that should also be considered with and it’s accompanied with the ways and means of keeping them protected by your manner of giving aid to them.

 Children in Disasters

-Catastrophes, commonly by nature, affect children differently than they do with adults.
-Tornados, earthquakes, hurricanes, floods, fires, or violent acts can be very scary for children and could be traumatic at some point.
+Catastrophes, commonly by nature, affect children differently than they do adults.
+Tornados, earthquakes, hurricanes, floods, fires, or violent acts can be terrifying for children and could be traumatic at some point.
 Youngsters may freeze, cry, or scream; this would give us a hint that they don’t fully understand how to keep themselves safe.

 With that being said, children demands help from adults in an emergency.
-Their bodies are totally different from ours, as adults, they are more likely to get sick or severely injured.
+Their bodies are different from ours.
+As adults, they are more likely to get sick or severely injured.
 This is where the tender loving care as a parent/ guardian will arise!

-They may not be able to explain what hurts or bothers them but it is pretty much essential for them to experience that candid and soothing care from their parents, caregiver, or you as a person that dwells on taking good welfare for this innocent soul.
-In fact, laws require an adult to make medical decisions for a child.
+They may not be able to explain what hurts or bothers them.
+Still, they need to experience genuine and soothing care from their parents, caregiver, or you as a person who dwells on taking good welfare for this innocent soul.
+Laws require an adult to make medical decisions for a child.
 You can ask their healthcare provider for advice and referral to someone who can help.